AlexRmlt/ethicbot-rasa/data/nlu.md

 - [Solomon](name) must decide if he disobeys the orders of [Erskine](name)
 - [Erskine](name) has to decide whether her saves most of the people in his town or tries to achieve the same by giving information to the enemy
 - [One commander](stakeholder:one commander) must make a decision if it is appropriate to shoot the airplane
+- [One person](stakeholder:one person) must decide if he gives the order to shoot the plane

 ## intent:deny
 - There are no more People involved